Things you can find on my cottage studio desk these days…

 The Cyclamen plant boasts many different colors of flowers, ranging from white to dark purple and many lovely shades of pinks and reds.

-This soft watercolor illustration was my final piece of work for the RBGE Certificate Course of which I achieved distinctions upon completion.
+This soft watercolor illustration was my final piece of work for the Royal Botanical Gardens, Edinburgh (RBGE) Certificate Course of which I achieved distinctions upon completion.
 It is meant to be a celebration of this lovely plant.

 Hydrangea Study Sheet In Graphite